MAORG-CNR-INM/NATO-AVT-331-L2-Sea-Benchmark/README.txt

             FCOPT    = -O3
             FCOPTOMP = -fopenmp
             LIB      = -llapack -lblas
+        !!!!
+ALLERT: under window linux subsystems make sure you are able to use openMP environment, otherwise comment the FCOPTOMP option
     -- save and close the makefile and finally type "make" in a linux shell

 - The potential flow solver can be run at even keel or with 2DoF.
 For the bechmark pourpouse the simulation can be performed at even and keel and the example file are already set up.